A/N: Hello there. This is my first fanfic. Please be gentle.

 "I'm Draco Malfoy," he said, waiting for the reaction.

-"With a name like that, I'd definitely remember you," she said, smiling, "but I really am sorry, I don't know you."
+"With a name like that, I'd definitely remember you," she replied, smiling, "but I really am sorry, I don't know you."

 "Can I ask you a couple of questions?" he asked her.